Tha Blue Carpet Treatment

 Tha Blue Carpet Treatment is the eighth studio album by West Coast hip hop recording artist Snoop Dogg.
 It was released on November 21, 2006, by Doggystyle Records and Geffen Records.
-It is also the final album to have Nate Dogg featured on it during his lifetime.
 Recording sessions took place from November 2005 to September 2006 in several recording studios and artists such as Dr. Dre, The Neptunes, DJ Battlecat, DJ Pooh, Timbaland, Danja, Mark Batson, Terrace Martin, and Mr. Porter appear on the album, among others.

 The album debuted at number 5 on the US Billboard 200, selling 264,000 copies in its first week.
 Upon its release, Tha Blue Carpet Treatment received generally positive reviews from music critics.
 The album was promoted with Tha Blue Carpet Treatment Mixtape, which was released a few days before the official album release.